Expansion project will be presented to Benton County's justices of peace

 Moehring said the plan includes facilities for judges to conduct virtual hearings.

-Benton County Circuit Judge Brad Karren recommended the expansion project include at least three areas to allow judges to hold virtual hearings from the jail instead of going to the jail or bringing inmates to courtrooms.
+Benton County Circuit Judge Brad Karren recommended that the expansion project include at least three areas to allow judges to hold virtual hearings from the jail instead of going to the jail or taking inmates to courtrooms.

 "We are always tripping over each other" with circuit and district judges trying to conduct hearings from the jail, he said.